USArmyResearchLab/ProcgenOOD/README_old.md

 The action space is `Discrete(15)` for which button combo to press.
 The button combos are defined in [`env.py`](procgen/env.py).

-If you are using the gym3 vectorized environment, the observation space is a dictionary space where the pixels are under the key "rgb".
-We recommend the stable_baselines3 `VecEnv` wrapper.
+If you are using the vectorized environment, the observation space is a dictionary space where the pixels are under the key "rgb".

 Here are the 16 environments: